Weight Training Exercises For Strength & Distance In Golf

 Golf is a game where we all want to hit the ball further off the tee and by increasing the speed at which we swing the club, the force we generate can help us to get more distance in our drives and more distance in our irons.

-Swinging the golf club is a full-body exercise and we want to increase our overall strength and 1 Rep Max in all of the key compound lifts like Squats, Deadlifts, Bench Press and Military Press with secondary assistance exercises to fully completely hit the muscles and we also want to work on some power movements to get that newfound strength into generating speed in our golf swing.
+Swinging the golf club is a full-body exercise and we want to increase our overall strength in all of the key compound lifts like Squats, Deadlifts, Bench Press and Military Press with secondary assistance exercises to fully extend the muscles for max strength gains.
+We also want to work on some power movements to transform that new found strength into generating speed in our golf swing.

 The Goal Of Our Weight Training

-A trainer once said to me that you can’t get stronger and look worse in the mirror.
-When you start out on any training path, you should have clearly defined goals.
+When you start out on any training path, you should have clearly defined goals in mind.

 Our goal in golf is to be able to swing the club faster.
 The golf swing uses all of the muscles in the body and by becoming stronger we can increase the speed at which we swing and the force at which we naturally hit the golf ball.

-Our goal is to develop our strength, not to pack on useless muscle and we want to transfer that increased strength into our golf swing for extra yards.
+Our goal is to develop our strength, not to pack on useless muscle and we want to transfer that increased strength into our golf swing for extra yards and better shots.